ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuer Configuration

-Issuers are configured with Private and Public Key pairs, each denoted skI and pkI, respectively, used to produce tokens.
+Issuers are configured with Private and Public Key pairs, each denoted `skI` and `pkI`, respectively, used to produce tokens.
 A RECOMMENDED method for generating key pairs is as follows:

 ~~~